danabo/blog/content/posts/Reversible Szilard Cycle Problem.md

 # Question

-Is it possible to use the scrambled which-side information (striped red-blue pattern above) contained in step (f) of the Szilard cycle to induce a reference magnetic field for an uncopy process?
+Is it possible to use the scrambled which-side information (striped red-blue pattern above) contained in step (e) of the [#Szilard cycle](#szilard-cycle) to induce a reference magnetic field for an [uncopy process](#uncopying)?
 That would allow us to uncopy the bit of memory in the Szilard cycle without undoing the work we extracted from the particle.

-It is not obvious to me that this uncopying would result in an increase in entropy anywhere else.
-Then it would appear total entropy decreased, violating the 2nd law.
+The specific modification to the Szilard cycle I'm proposing is this: Step (f) irreversibly resets the memory bit, costing some minimum amount of energy.
+Instead, consider an alternative step (f') where the external memory is reset back to the standard (default) state S via an uncopy process - the reversal of the copy process.
+As we saw above, this can be done without energy cost.
+The Szilard cycle with step (f') replacing step (f) would be reversible throughout, seemingly violating the 2nd law because total entropy would have decreased (it is not obvious to me that this uncopying would result in an increase in entropy anywhere else).

+{{< figure src="../../Pasted image 20220210064848.png" width="300" caption="" >}}
-Much more plausible is that the 2nd law does hold.
+It is safe to assume the 2nd law does hold.
 The question then becomes, what prevents us from using the scrambled which-side information in the "gas" to uncopy the memory bit?
 Is this operation fundamentally disallowed by physics for whatever reason?
 Or is it merely a matter of technologically intractability?
 For instance, as time progresses the interlacing of red and blue becomes finer and finer, requiring finer and finer device precision.

 We could tackle this question by asking instead, is it possible to perform an observation on the particle such that only its "color" (which side it came from) is recorded in one bit of memory?
 If so, then the reverse of this process is the uncopy operation we are seeking.
 We already know that we could measure the particle's position and velocity precisely (assuming a classical particle) using, say, a camera.
 The "camera process" would write many bits to memory (including a lot more than the particle's state).
 Note that we would need to take two pictures in quick succession to capture the particles velocity.
 To reverse THAT process, we would need to feed as input ALL of the bits of information the camera would output in the forward direction.
 Without that input information, we cannot uncopy just a single bit, even if its a subset of the information.